elec327/elec327.github.io/lab5/index.md

 identifying mark on the board **on either the top or bottom copper layer** (since this is a barebones process, there is no silkscreen).{: style="text-decoration:underline"}

-When you're finished, run the CAM job to create the necessary files for manufacturing.
+When you're finished, if you're interested in seeing what manufacturing files look like, you can generate them.
+To generate the manufacturing files:
+  - Select "File Menu"->"Fabrication Outputs"->"Gerbers (.gbr)"
+  - Click "Plot" to generate three "Gerber" files (for our PCBs, these describe the copper layers and the board outline)
+  - Note that for the panel, we will check the "Disable aperture macros" option, and uncheck the "Include netlist options", but if you do fabrication elsewhere, these options are likely acceptable.
+  - Click the "Generate Drill Files..." button.
+  - Note that for the panel, we will select the "PTH and NPTH in a single file", "Use alternate drill mode", and "Keep Zeros" options.

+### Turning in
 We will submit a panel of the class's designs for manufacturing, and in a subsequent lab, you will assemble and test your PCBs.
 Thus, late submissions of this portion of the assignment will mean that you lose points not only for this lab but also a subsequent one!!!!
+We will regenerate the manufacturing files from your PCB files, so the only thing you need to submit is the `.kicad_pcb` file from your project.

 ### PCB Design Patterns and Anti-Patterns